-After Hurricane Harvey, many parts of Houston and surrounding areas displayed significant damage.
+After Hurricane Harvey, many parts of Houston and surrounding areas were left with significant damage.
 The colossal storm brought record-setting rain to populated areas, and thousands of homes sustained damage from rain and wind.
 Now, as the 2019 hurricane system progresses in the Atlantic, coastal regions are at risk of flooding.

-Thirty percent of Texans were directly affected by Hurricane Harvey and that approximately 750,000 people had to evacuate from their homes.
-He also notes that recovery efforts were made difficult by two other United storms: Hurricane Irma in Florida and Hurricane Maria in Puerto Rico.
-So, Texas needed federal assistance but also had to balance its needs with those of other American territories suffering from disasters.
-In the Western United States, California wildfires were scorching over 500,000 acres of land and further complicated the nation's use of emergency resources.
+Thirty percent of Texans were directly affected by Hurricane Harvey and approximately 750,000 people had to evacuate from their homes.
+Reportedly, recovery efforts were made difficult by two other storms: Hurricane Irma in Florida and Hurricane Maria in Puerto Rico.
+Texas needed federal assistance but also had to balance its needs with those of other American territories requiring disaster relief.
+Meanwhile, in the Western United States, California wildfires were scorching over 500,000 acres of land and further complicated the nation's use of emergency resources.

 The First Issue: FEMA Temporary Housing Restrictions